carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 When your JavaScript isn't executing, it's tempting to jump right into the template and start looking for an error there.
 But sometimes the issue lies before the template is even rendered, somewhere in the Rails stack.
-For this reason, I always start by testing that the SJR template is being rendered in the first place.
+For this reason, I always start by confirming that the SJR template is definitely being rendered in the first place.

 The simplest way to do this is by replacing the entire contents of the template with an `alert`.